 Events & Trips

 In addition to our weekly volunteer opportunities, we organize annual events, also led by students.
-Reach out to the community service program leader organizing the event or trip you are interested in by finding them on our Meet the SEC page.
+Reach out to the community service program leader organizing the event or trip you are interested in by finding them on our About the Staff page.
 You can also contact us by calling the Student Engagement Center at (509) 527-5183 or emailing firstname.lastname@example.org or email@example.com.

 Adopt-A-Family works with two local non-profits, Blue Mountain Heart to Heart and the Health Center, to pair groups with families for care packages during the holiday season.
 All families who qualify for the program live at or below the poverty level.